South Haven vacation rentals

 April and May are cooler — think high 50s and low 60s Fahrenheit — but still pleasant, and autumn, which begins mid-September and lasts through November, is glorious, with crisp air and brilliantly colored foliage.
 Winters stretch from early December to March.
 During those months, temperatures below the 40s Fahrenheit are the norm, and the lakeshore effect brings freezing winds and snows.

-What are the top things to do in South Haven?
+Top things to do in South Haven

 This flat, wooded trail extends 33 miles between South Haven and Kalamazoo, with bridges and towns along the way.
 A former railroad, its crushed-rock surface is free of steep inclines and easy for bikes and wheelchairs to navigate.
 In the winter, cross-country skiers leave their stripes in the snow, and some snowmobiles travel as far along the route as they can go.